daywiss/memtable/README.md

     unique:[], //list indexable properties as strings
     filterable:[], //incomplete searchable properties as strings
-    resume:[], //array of table objects to resume from saveAll:false, //save entire object in memory rather than just primary/unique/filterable props.
+    resume:[], //array of table objects to resume from save:[], //properties on object to always store in memory, but not to index or filter on saveAll:false, //save entire object in memory rather than just primary/unique/filterable props.
 Only do if you know objects are small. preChange:function(x){ return Promise.resolve(x)}, //this function will get called before memory is changed, and wait for promise to resolve or reject postChange:function(x){return Promise.resolve(x)}, //this function is called after preChange, before onChange, expects a promise to return data.
 The result will be passed to onChange.